marcelkooi/awesome-newsletter-tools/README.md

 - [StackHunt](https://stackhunt.xyz/) - list of independent newsletters with categories
 - [Substack Discover](https://substack.com/discover) - list of newsletters using Substack with search functionality
 - [Thanks for Subscribing](https://www.thanksforsubscribing.app/) - curated list of newsletters with topics and search functionality
-- [Viral We Grow Newsletter Listing](https://viralwegrow.com/newsletterlist) - Listing of amazing newsletters on the VWG Community and connecting to their owners
+- [Viral We Grow Newsletter Listing](https://viralwegrow.com/newsletterlist) - listing of amazing newsletters on the VWG Community and connecting to their owners
-- [Inbox Stash](https://inboxstash.com/) - Collections of amazing email newsletters on various topics, weekly digest of resources for newsletter creators and picks

 #### Podcasts